gigann/CRUD-Application-Project/README.md

 |3|`vampire_killer`|`Wallachia1476!`|

 ## Additional Notes
-* No .ENV file is necessary.
+* No .ENV file is necessary to run this project.
+(WIP)
 * Passwords are salted and hashed.
 * User IDs are temporarily stored as cookies.